 Competitors hoping to expend voucher funds with a non-lab VSP must first negotiate a Voucher SOW and an itemized budget with a VSP.
-Then the competitor must provide documentation of the agreedupon SOW and the budget to the Prize Administrator within 4 weeks after winning the Set!
-Competition.
+Then the competitor must provide documentation of the agreed-upon SOW and the budget to the Prize Administrator within 75 days after winning Phase 1: Concept.
 The Prize Administrator will review the application against the standards for work described in this document and may provide feedback and suggested changes to ensure that the SOW describes work that may be reimbursable.
 Prize Administrator feedback is not a guarantee that work performed by a non-lab VSP will be reimbursed.
 Once the work is completed, the Prize Administrator will conduct a review of the work and reimburse the competitor in accordance with these guidelines.